Incipient Species

 For varieties to become permanent, they have to struggle with the other inhabitants of the country.

-The dominant species will be the most likely to yield offspring which will still inherit those advantages that made their parents dominant.
+The dominant species will be the most likely to yield offspring which will inherit those advantages that made their parents dominant.

-But so many causes tend to obscure this result, that I am surprised that my tables show even a small majority on the side of the larger genera.
+My tables show even a small majority on the side of the larger genera.

-I will here allude to only two causes of obscurity.
+I give 2 causes of obscurity.

 Wherever many closely related species (i.e. species of the same genus) have been formed, many varieties or incipient species ought, as a general rule, to be now forming.
 Where many large trees grow, we expect to find saplings.